MinecraftForge/FML/install/README.txt

 Standalone source installation
 ==============================

-To install this source code for development purposes, extract this zip file.
-It ships with a demonstration mod.
-Run 'gradlew setupDevWorkspace' to create a gradle environment primed with FML.
-Run 'gradlew eclipse' or 'gradlew idea' to create an IDE workspace of your choice.
+Step 1: Open your command-line and browse to the folder where you extracted the zip file.

+Step 2: Once you have a command window up in the folder that the downloaded material was placed, type:

+Windows: "gradlew setupDecompWorkspace --refresh-dependencies"

+Linux/Mac OS: "./gradlew setupDecompWorkspace --refresh-dependencies"

+Step 3: After all that finished, you're left with a choice.
+For eclipse, run "gradlew eclipse" (./gradlew eclipse if you are on Mac/Linux)

+If you preffer to use IntelliJ, steps are a little different.
+1. Open IDEA, and import project.
+2. Select your build.gradle file and have it import.
+3. Once it's finished you must close IntelliJ and run the following command:

+"gradlew genIntellijRuns" (./gradlew genIntellijRuns if you are on Mac/Linux)

+Step 4: The final step is to open Eclipse and switch your workspace to /eclipse/ (if you use IDEA, it should automatically start on your project)

-Refer to ForgeGradle for more information about the gradle environment
+Refer to #ForgeGradle on EsperNet for more information about the gradle environment.
-Note: On macs or linux you run the './gradlew.sh' instead of 'gradlew'

 Forge source installation
 =========================